CubeVic/My_notes/docs/CCTV/hypercoverged_infrastructure.md

 ![architecture_01.jpeg](images/architecture_01.jpeg)

-In the example above, two of the three layers is collapsed and it is replace for a single standard server ( with a mirror device as redundancy), all the UI are replace for a single UI.
+In the example above, two of the three layers are collapsed and it is replaced for a single standard server ( with a mirror device as redundancy).
+All the UI are replaced for a single UI.

-The Hypervisor will virtualize server resources r, and use the storage controller to provide virtual storage ( vNAS, vSAN, etc)
+The Hypervisor will virtualize server resources and use the storage controller to provide virtual storage ( vNAS, vSAN, etc)

-This Architecture allow the user to use Available server resources to the maximum capacity
+This architecture allows the user to use Available server resources to the maximum capacity.

 ## Benefits